CodeYourFuture/syllabus/docs/contributing/overview.md

 - To direct teachers across our network to our content
 - To share content developed by volunteers between our cities (slides, videos, exercises etc)
 - To ease the load of planning lessons for our teachers
-- To be a repository of exercises for our students
+- To be a repository of exercises for our trainees
-- To be a resource for our students to refer to
+- To be a resource for our trainees to refer to

-### Target Students
+### Target Trainees

-The vast majority of our students fit this profile:
+The vast majority of our trainees fit this profile:

 - Non-native English speaking
 - Limited to zero prior experience in programming
 - Many do not have higher education certificates (Bachelors or higher)
 - Some have not worked in a professional setting before

-This means that in general our students
+This means that in general our trainees

 - Respond better to exercises than written material
 - Will quickly become overwhelmed with long, meandering lectures
 - May have a lower resilience to failure and errors

-You should keep these qualities in mind whenever we develop content for our students.
+You should keep these qualities in mind whenever we develop content for our trainees.

 ### Organisational Documents

-This website contains everything that we teach our students.
+This website contains everything that we teach our trainees.
 For organisational documents you can reference the Docs website.

 [https://docs.codeyourfuture.io](https://docs.codeyourfuture.io)